Riesling: Australia and New Zealand

 In 1838 William Macarthur planted Riesling vines near Penrith in New South Wales.
 Riesling was the most planted white grape in Australia until the early 1990s when Chardonnay greatly increased in popularity.
 Riesling still flourishes in the Great Southern of Western Australia (in particular Mt Barker, Frankland River and Porongurup), and in South Australia in the Clare Valley, and particularly in the areas of Watervale and around Polish Hill River, and the cooler Eden Valley and High Eden.
 The warmer Australian climate produces thicker skinned grapes, sometimes seven times the thickness of German grown grapes.
 The grapes ripen in free draining soil composed of red soil over limestone and shale, producing a lean wine that, as it matures, produces toasty, honeycomb and lime aromas and flavors.
 It is common for Australian Rieslings to be fermented at low temperatures in stainless steel tanks with no oxidation of the wine, followed by earlier bottling.

 Australian Rieslings are noted for their oily texture and citrus fruit flavors in their youth and a smooth balance of freshness and acid as they age.
+While fruit-forward descriptors such as lychee and pineapple are typically used to describe young Australian Rieslings, notes of kerosene and caramel become more apparent as Australian Riesling wines age.
 The botrytized Rieslings have immense levels of flavor concentrations that have been favorably compared to lemon marmalade.

 Riesling was first planted in New Zealand in the 1970s and has flourished in the relatively cool climate of the Marlborough area and for late harvests in the Nelson region.
 In comparison to Australian Riesling, New Zealand produces lighter and more delicate wines that range from sweet to dry.
 Central Otago, the home of cool climate wines, has recently emerged as another area producing terroir driven Rieslings.